stepanataccolade/docsv2/sources/ci_configure.md

 * `integrationName` value is the name of the account integration you added to project settings.
 * `type` is slack
 * `recipients` specifies the channels you want to send the notification to.
 Please note that this overrides any channels you select while setting up the account integration.
 * [optional] `branches` allows you to choose the branches you want to send notifications for.
 By default, notifications are sent for all branches.
+The `only` tag should be used when you want to send notifications to specific branches.
+You can also use the `except` tag to exclude specific branches.
 * [optional] You can set the following options for the `on_success`, `on_failure` tags :
     - `change` for `on_success` or `on_failure` means you will receive notifications only when the build status changes to success or failure respectively.
     - `always` means that you will always receive a notification for that build status